Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Method

-Therefore, the optimized $\varnothing_t$ can be approximated by the prompt embedding $C$, so that we can discard the optimization of the null-text embedding $\varnothing_t$ in null-text inversion altogether, simply by replacing the null-text embedding $\varnothing_t$ with $C$.
 The argument so far has the following two consequences: \begin{enumerate} \item For reconstruction, letting $\varnothing_t=C$ amounts to not using CFG at all (since $\tilde{\bm{\epsilon}}_\theta(\bm{z}_t,t,C,C)=\bm{\epsilon}_\theta(\bm{z}_t,t,C)$ holds for any $w$).
-The above argument can thus be regarded as providing a justification to the empirically well-known observation that DDIM works well without CFG. \item For editing, optimizing $\varnothing_t$ in null-text inversion can be replaced by the simple substitution $\varnothing_t=C$, thereby avoiding the computationally-heavy optimization. \end{enumerate} Figure~\ref{fig:method} illustrates our framework. (a) represents the image generation using CFG, while (b) represents our proposal, negative-prompt inversion, which replaces the null-text embedding with the input prompt embedding $C$.
-Additionally, in case of image editing like prompt-to-prompt (P2P), we can set the embedding $C_{\mathrm{edit}}$ of edited prompt as the text condition and set the original prompt embedding $C$ as the negative-prompt embedding instead of the null-text embedding, as shown in Fig.~\ref{fig:method} (c).
-Due to the space limitation, here we only described a derivation of the proposal in a heuristic manner.
-See Appendix~\ref{sec:justification} in Supplementary Materials (SM) for a theoretical justification to the proposed method under the ideal situation where the model has learned perfectly, as well as empirical validation in practical settings.
+The above argument can thus be regarded as providing a justification to the empirically well-known observation that DDIM works well without CFG. \item For editing, optimizing $\varnothing_t$ in null-text inversion can be replaced by the simple substitution $\varnothing_t=C_{\mathrm{src}}$ and $C=C_{\mathrm{edit}}$ during the sampling process, where $C_{\mathrm{src}}$ and $C_{\mathrm{edit}}$ denote an embedding of a source prompt and an edited prompt, respectively. \end{enumerate} Figure~\ref{fig:method} illustrates our framework. (a) represents the image generation using CFG, while (b) represents our proposal, negative-prompt inversion, which replaces the null-text embedding with the input prompt embedding $C$.
+Additionally, in the case of image editing like prompt-to-prompt (P2P), we can set the embedding $C_{\mathrm{edit}}$ of an edited prompt as the text condition and set the original prompt embedding $C$ as the negative-prompt embedding instead of the null-text embedding, as shown in Fig.~\ref{fig:method} (c).